pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 The above should work if you are using a vanilla packaging approach with a tool such as the [PyPA build tool](https://pypa-build.readthedocs.io/en/stable/) and any back-end that works with `build`.

 If you are using another front-end build tool such as PDM, Hatch or Poetry to manage dependencies, then your approach to installing dependencies may be different.
 Each tool has its own, slightly different way of declaring dependencies in the **pyproject.toml** file.
-You can learn more about [configuing RTD for tools such as Poetry and PDM here.](https://docs.readthedocs.io/en/stable/build-customization.html#install-dependencies-with-poetry)
+You can learn more about [configuring RTD for tools such as Poetry and PDM here.](https://docs.readthedocs.io/en/stable/build-customization.html#install-dependencies-with-poetry)

 ```{admonition} A note for conda users
 :class: tip